• Skip to secondary menu

 DIY Dutch Door for Chicken Coop

-Window Wall Trim
+Window Wall Trim for Chicken Coop

 Make sure and add the hardware cloth to the window before adding trim.
 You want the trim to not only hide the hardware cloth but keep it pinched between the plywood and trim!